FACILITATORS

 At school we can promote a positive menstrual culture with confident communication about preparation for menstruation, body literacy, menstrual management and self-care as a natural and easeful part of a girl’s life.

-Our Menstrual Education Online trainers are education, health and community service professionals with a special interest and skills in positive menstrual education.
+Our trainers are education, health and community service professionals with a special interest and skills in positive menstrual education.
 We have a commitment to bringing the best evidence, best resources and best practice to support you in your quest to create a positive menstrual culture in your school, workplace, sports or other organisation, and at home.

-Enquire here for more about our online programs.
+Enquire here for more about our programs.

 GGroup of 10-12 year old girls gathered around activity cards on the floor